 Fast forward to the 1990’s when Robert formed The Robert Miller Group in NYC.
 Their first album, Child’s Play (1994), contained Robert’s first original compositions and featured such luminaries as Al Foster (Miles Davis), Randy Brecker (Brecker Brothers), Tony “Thunder” Smith (Lou Reed), Anton Fig and Jon Lucien.

-PGS has opened for legendary artists including Edgar Winter, Blues Traveler, Mindi Adair, Boney James, YES, and Scott Weiland (Stone Temple Pilots), and has performed at many major venues including the Ridgefield Playhouse, Mayo PAC, Count Basie Theatre, Bergen PAC, FM Kirby PAC and B.B.
+PGS has opened for legendary artists including Edgar Winter, Blues Traveler, Mindi Abair, Boney James, YES, and Scott Weiland (Stone Temple Pilots), and has performed at many major venues including the Ridgefield Playhouse, Mayo PAC, Count Basie Theatre, Bergen PAC, FM Kirby PAC and B.B.
 King's NYC.

 PGS's 5th CD,“The PGS Experience” (2017) consists of five studio tracks – three new originals by Robert and two new PGS-style covers arranged by Robert of songs by Cream and Phish – plus four live PGS performances of previously recorded songs that capture the power and musicianship of the band in concert.
 “This album continues to drive the line between rock and jazz like no other band” says Robert.
 "The PGS Experience" was called a "Must Know About" album by Jazziz Magazine, a "Best of 2017" by The MacWire, and reached #7 on the radio charts.

-PGS’s 6th and newest CD, Trippin' (2018), consists of 10 original songs written by Robert - both vocals and instrumentals - as well as a "reimagined" version of The Who's iconic "I Can't Explain".
+PGS’s 6th CD, “Trippin'“ (2018), consists of 10 original songs written by Robert - both vocals and instrumentals - as well as a "reimagined" version of The Who's iconic "I Can't Explain".
 In August 2018 the CD reached the #1 spot on the Billboard Contemporary Jazz Chart and remained in the Top 10 for the next month.
-Reviews of the album have been stellar including "Trippin' promises to be one of the most talked about albums of 2018...I have no doubt that it's going to be the biggest jazz release of the latter half of the 2010s."
+Reviews of the album have been stellar including: "Trippin' promises to be one of the most talked about albums of 2018...I have no doubt that it's going to be the biggest jazz release of the latter half of the 2010s."
 (Skope Mag); and "A truly amazing album" (Jonathan Widran).